 Puppies are not immune to severe illness, especially congenital defects.

-A bloated puppy could have fluid in his belly from a heart condition, an enlarge organ in distress, or any number of other nasty problems.
+A bloated puppy could have fluid in his belly from a heart condition or heart failure, an enlarged organ (kidneys or liver, for example) in distress, or any number of other nasty problems.

 Is there a bloated puppy home remedy?

-Let me make this super clear, because it’s incredibly important: there are NO home remedies for bloat.
+Let me make this super clear because your pup’s survival depends on it: there are NO home remedies for bloat.

 Even sites that exist solely to promote home remedies for people and pets will tell you that it is a dire emergency and shouldn’t be messed with.

-Your vet will need to release the pressure in the belly, either through a tube down your dog’s throat, or though a needle in the belly.
+Your vet will need to release the pressure in the belly, either through a tube down your dog’s throat or through surgery in which he inserts a needle in the belly.

 How to prevent bloat in puppies